10deepaktripathi/House-Sales-Price-Prdiction/README.md

-In this notebook i am trying to analyize how different ML modal performs on a regression problem and what happens when we apply sacling, hyperparameter tuning and other various techniqie to improve their performence.
+In this notebook i am trying to analyze how different ML modal performs on a regression problem and what happens when we apply scaling, hyperparameter tuning and other various technique to improve their performance.

 I have used following regression algorithm in for this problem- 1-- Linear Regression